JohannesPfeifer/DSGE_mod/README.md

 Implements a simple RBC model with a time t shock to the capital stock.

+## RBC_news_shock_model.mod

+Implements a simple RBC model with additively separable utility and TFP news calibrated to US data.
+It shows how to generate IRFs to a "pure" news shock where an 8 period anticipated news shock does not materialize at time 0.
+This is the type of policy experiment that is for example performed in Beaudry Portier (2004): An exploration into Pigou’s theory of cycles, Journal of Monetary Economics 51, pp. 1183–1216.

 ## SGU_2003.mod

 Replicates Schmitt-Grohé, Stephanie and Uribe, Martín (2003): "Closing small